jmalenko/www.jaro.cz/it-education.md

 I recommend doing this after Python.

 ### References
+- [Teaching CS in Kindergarten: How Early Can the Pipeline Begin?](http://www-public.imtbs-tsp.eu/~gibson/Schools/Documents/ACM-Inroads-Teaching-CS-in-kindergarten.pdf) – Kids cannot understand abstraction before the age of seven.
+Even older children (seven to eleven years of age) who are at the concrete operational stage, can only solve problems that apply to actual (concrete) objects or events, and not abstract concepts or hypothetical tasks.
 - Tips by others
   - [Solving problems with algorithms: Resources for younger children and their parents](https://www.techagekids.com/2018/03/solving-problems-with-algorithms.html)
   - [Teaching algorithms to first graders](https://chromatichq.com/blog/teaching-algorithms-first-graders)
   - [How To Introduce Algorithms To Kids](https://www.myprivatetutor.ae/blog/how-to-introduce-algorithms-to-kids)
+- Teacher evaluation
+  - [Abstraction in Action: K-5 Teachers' Uses of Levels of Abstraction, Particularly the Design Level, in Teaching Programming.](https://www.semanticscholar.org/paper/Abstraction-in-Action%3A-K-5-Teachers'-Uses-of-Levels-Waite-Curzon/4a7142917963c0dab52a41238ca28f082bdf6b4c) – Evaluations of Coputer Science teachers.
+Includes quotations of expert and novice teachers.
+Demonstrates that skileld teachers, that know vocabulary and "what's next" are better.

 ### To Do
-- IT Ducation Methodology – Didactics for teaching mathematics evolved in past couple of centuries.
+- IT Education Methodology – Didactics for teaching mathematics evolved in past couple of centuries.
 What is didactics for IT?
 - Book: [https://lernerbooks.com/series/10511-kids-get-coding](Kids Get Coding)